 Jewish Luck

-One of the first Soviet Yiddish films presented in the United States in the 1920s, according to Scholem Aleichem’s short stories.
+One of the first Soviet Yiddish films shown in the United States in the 1920s, according to Scholem Aleichem’s short stories.

 In the presence of Natacha Laurent.